-Current status of gender distribution at UTU
+Initial status of gender distribution at UTU

 The University of Turku promotes the equal placement of women and men in different positions and creates equal opportunities for career advancement on all levels.
 There is an obligation to consider positive discrimination when the field has a clear (less than 40 %) under-representation of one gender, when the applicants are either equally qualified or nearly equally qualified and when the prerequisites for the procedure are otherwise fulfilled.
 In the performance appraisals, the improvement of the working conditions and the duties of both men and women are taken into account equally.
 When evaluating career advancement, maternity, paternity and parental leaves as well as childcare leaves must be taken into account.
 Also, the University encourages an equal number of women and men to be nominated as candidates in the elections of the University’s administrative bodies.

 Sexual orientation and sexual identity: The University of Turku ensures in all its operation that nobody is discriminated against because of their sexual orientation.